Search

 Share

-The Second Vatican Ecumenical Council renewed the Catholic Church and Catholic Action.
-Some documents in particular are the basis of the Council’s renewal of CA.
+The Second Ecumenical Vatican Council renewed the Catholic Church and Catholic Action.
+Some documents in particular are the basis for the Council’s renewal of CA.

-No. 20 of the Apostolicama Actuositatem describes the 4 notes that, all together, characterise the Association of Catholic Action, by this name or by any other name: ecclesiality, laity, organicity, collaboration with the Bishops.
+No. 20 of the Apostolicama Actuositatem lays down the 4 notes which all together, characterise Catholic Action Associations, by this name or by any other name: ecclesiality, their lay characteristic, their acting as an organic body and their collaboration with the Bishops.

-For Catholic Action, mission is not one task among others: it is the task.
-The charism of Catholic Action is to advance the Church’s pastoral activity.
-Unless mission is its distinctive strength, Catholic Action will lose its true nature and its reason for existing…
+For Catholic Action, mission is not a task among others: it is the task.
+CA’s charism is to advance the Church’s pastoral activity.
+Unless mission is its distinctive strength, Catholic Action loses its true nature and its reason for existing…

 All Catholic Action members are missionaries in action.
 Children evangelize children, young people other young people, adults other adults, and so on.
-No one shows the joy of the life of faith more effectively than a peer…
+No one can show the joy of a life of faith more effectively than a peer…

-I desire a Catholic Action present among people: in the parish, in the diocese, in towns and in neighbourhoods, in the family, in offices and workplaces, in the countryside, in all spheres of life.
-These are the new areopagi where decisions are made and culture is created…
+I desire a Catholic Action present among people: in the parish, in the diocese, in towns and in neighbourhoods, in the family, in offices and workplaces, in the countryside and in all spheres of life.
+These are the new areopagi where decisions are taken and where culture is fostered…

 You have proposed a Catholic Action that goes forth.
 This is good because it keeps you properly balanced.
-Going forth means openness, generosity, meeting reality outside the four walls of organizations and parishes.
+Going forth means openness, generosity and meeting reality outside the four walls of your organizations and parishes.
 This means giving up trying to exercise undue control and to programme results.
-That freedom is a fruit of the Holy Spirit, and it will help you to grow.
+That freedom is a fruit of the Holy Spirit, and it helps you to grow.

 (Pope Francis to IFCA 27.10.2022)